Updated March 2020

 When you have reasonable access to your child, it’s important to stick to the terms of your agreement and be aware of things you will not be able to do.
 While you are entitled to decide how to spend time with your child, within reason, it’s important to consider that certain things may upset the other parent, potentially causing tension.

 If you’ve previously agreed to spend time with your children as part of your reasonable access, you should do everything in your power to honour it.
 It can be disappointing for your children if you cancel on them at the last minute and frustrating for the other parent involved if they then need to cancel their own arrangements.
-Most parents, however, will understand that, in certain circumstances, things happen and cancelling is unavoidable.
+Most parents, however, will understand that in certain circumstances, things happen and cancelling is unavoidable.
 You should never simply fail to collect your children — instead, inform the other parent in a reasonable timeframe and have a discussion as to when you can next have contact.

 When you have reasonable access rights as a father, you should never take your children out of the country without discussing it with the other parent first.
 Likewise, your ex should not take your children on holiday without your prior consent, as part of your parental responsibility rights.
 When you are having contact with your children, you might ask whether you are allowed to pick your child up from school.
 If the other parent typically collects your child, it could cause an argument if you decide to pick them up without consent.
-Many schools will have an agreement with the resident parent (who your child lives with) as to who is allowed to pick the child up.
-This prevents other family members from taking a child when it has not been cleared with the parent.
+Many schools will also have an agreement with the resident parent (who your child lives with) as to who is allowed to pick the child up, which prevents other family members from taking a child when it has not been cleared with the parent.
 Of course, allowances can be made, but ensure you discuss this with your ex-partner first and that the school is aware.

 When a Child Refuses Contact